Orange County (film): Plot

 After much groveling, Shaun convinces him to give it a second thought.
-Disaster strikes again when Ashley confuses Lance's MDMA for pain relievers, offering Durkett the pills for his headache, getting him high.
-Shaun, Ashley, and Durkett return to find the Admissions Building on fire, caused by Lance smoking with the receptionist.
+Disaster strikes again when Ashley confuses Lance's MDMA, commonly referred to as ecstasy, for pain relievers, offering Durkett the pills for his headache, getting him high.
+Shaun, Ashley, and Durkett return to find the Admissions Building on fire, caused by Lance setting a list of new students on fire and throwing it in the trash.
 With Lance wanted for arson, they abandon Durkett and flee the scene.
+Shaun becomes frustrated with Lance's antics and blames him for ruining his chances while pointing out how Lance is going nowhere with his life.

-Frustrated with Shaun's obsession, Ashley points out that his attending Stanford would likely mean the end of their relationship, and she leaves.
+Frustrated with Shaun's obsession, Ashley points out that his attending Stanford would likely mean the end of their relationship and she leaves.
 Depressed, Shaun wanders the campus and meets a female student who invites him to a frat party.
-He is disappointed to learn the Stanford coeds are just as vapid as teenagers from Orange County.
+He is disappointed to learn the Stanford students are just as vapid as teenagers from Orange County.

 With a more cynical view of college, Shaun runs into Professor Skinner and is invited to his office.
 Shaun confides that he is afraid his dreams of being a good writer are over.
 Skinner reminds him that many famous authors such as James Joyce and William Faulkner grew up in places that were not intellectually stimulating, and were inspired by the conflicts in their own lives.
 Having an epiphany, Shaun realizes his misguided intentions and apologizes to Ashley.
-They pick up Lance, still hiding from police, and go home.
+They pick up Lance, still hiding from police, and head home.

-In Orange County, Shaun's parents seek each other out to deal with Shaun's problem.
+In Orange County, Shaun's parents seek out each other to deal with Shaun's problem.
 They reconcile, realizing they are much happier together than with their respective new spouses, and conclude they have not been good parents to Shaun.
-To make amends, Bud donates enough money to Stanford for the construction of a new Admissions Building, which secures Shaun’s acceptance.
+To make amends, Bud donates enough money to Stanford for the construction of a new Admissions Building, which secures Shaun's acceptance and makes the decision to end things with Krista.